TAPS Policy and Legislative Priorities

 TAPS also seeks to remove the “Hold Themselves Out to Be Married” clause from 38 USC, Section 101, paragraph 3.
 We believe it unduly penalizes surviving spouses and may cause them to lose their survivor benefits.

-TAPS worked with Senators Warnock and Moran and Representatives Phillips, Hudson, and Moore to introduce the first truly comprehensive remarriage bill, the Love Lives On Act of 2022, endorsed by close to 30 Veterans Service Organizations (VSOs).
+TAPS worked with Senators Warnock and Moran and Representatives Phillips, Hudson, and Moore to introduce the first truly comprehensive remarriage bill, the Love Lives On Act of 2023 (S.1266, H.R.3651), and is supported by over 40 veteran and military organizations.

 TAPS is working with Congress to pass the Love Lives On Act, which would: